dmlc/ps-lite/docs/overview.md

 # Overview

-The parameter server aims for high-performance distributed machine learning applications.
-In this framework, multiple nodes runs over multiple machines to solve machine learning problems.
+The parameter server model supports high-performance distributed machine learning applications.
+In this framework, multiple nodes run over multiple machines to solve machine learning problems.
-There are often a single schedule node, and several worker and servers nodes.
+There is often a single scheduler node, and several worker and server nodes.

 ![ps arch](https://raw.githubusercontent.com/dmlc/dmlc.github.io/master/img/ps-arch.png)

 - **Worker**.
-A worker node performs the main computations such as reading the data and computing the gradient.
+A worker node performs the main computations of reading data and computing the gradient.
 It communicates with the server nodes via `push` and `pull`.
 For example, it pushes the computed gradient to the servers, or pulls the recent model from them.

 - **Server.** A server node maintains and updates the model weights.
-Each node maintains only a part of the model.
+Each node maintains only a segment of the model weights.

 - **Scheduler.** The scheduler node monitors the aliveness of other nodes.
 It can be also used to send control signals to other nodes and collect their